-OCF works with individuals, families, businesses and organizations to create charitable funds to support the community causes they care about.
-OCF currently manages more than 1800 charitable funds and each year distributes more than $70 million in grants and scholarships.
-Funding priorities include: health and wellbeing of vulnerable populations; educational opportunities & achievement; arts & cultural organizations; and community livability, environment & citizen engagement.
-Specific objectives within each of these priorities and much more information can be found at www.oregoncf.org
+OCF works with individuals, families, businesses and organizations to create charitable funds — more than 2,800 of them — that support the community causes they care about.
+These funds support the critical work that nonprofits are doing across Oregon.
+Through these funds, OCF awarded more than $118 million in grants and scholarships in 2017.
+Funding priorities include: health and well-being of vulnerable populations, educational opportunities & achievement, arts & cultural organizations, community livability, and economic vitality.
+Specific objectives within each of these priorities and much more information can be found at www.oregoncf.org.

 Click HERE for The Oregon Community Foundation information page.

 The mission of the Robert & Frances Chaney Family Foundation is to benefit the welfare of children and families and to support public safety.
 Grants are awarded in the areas of human services, public safety, faith based programs and other charitable causes.
 Geographic focus: Jackson and Josephine Counties, Oregon; Barry County, Missouri and Cabell County, West Virginia.